A Lifetime of Memories

 A Frustrating Search

-Determined to preserve their family’s legacy, Geoff searched the internet and tried numerous digitizing services.
-Willing to spend thousands, he was disheartened by unresponsive customer service, poor-quality transfers, and the same cluttered DVDs that offered no real solution.
+Determined to preserve their family’s legacy, Geoff searched the internet and tried numerous digitizing companies.
+Willing to spend thousands, he was disheartened by unresponsive customer service, poor-quality transfers, and the same cluttered DVDs that just presented more problems.
 What he found was not innovation, but indifference—a lack of commitment to preserving memories with care and permanence.

 Solving the Problem

 Refusing to settle, Geoff bought professional equipment and taught himself to digitize every photo, video, and letter.
 He transferred everything to a secure cloud storage account, ensuring their memories would never be lost again.
 Friends and family were amazed—How did you get that 1960s video onto your phone? they asked.
-But for Geoff, this was just the beginning—a personal mission to create a solution that others desperately needed.
+But for Geoff, he was finally at ease knowing that all of his family memories were forever preserved with cloud redundancy.

 A Friend's Shared Vision

 As Geoff approached retirement from the U.S. government, he reconnected with his friend and fellow Navy intelligence officer, John Rahaghi.
-After serving at the U.S. Digital Service and Facebook, John was disillusioned by social media algorithms that obscured meaningful content.
+John had done a tour of duty serving for U.S. Digital Service at the White House, but was now at Facebook.
+They were both fearful of social media algorithms that obscured real life in favor of addicting users to a continuous scroll of less meaningful content.
 Together, they envisioned a platform where memories weren’t just stored—they were seamlessly organized, securely shared, and celebrated across generations.

-Interestingly, Geoff and John grew up in neighboring small towns in Berkshire County, Massachusetts.
-Despite growing up with the same teachers and attending the same small high school, at seven years apart, they didn’t meet until winding up in the same class to become intelligence officers after 9/11.
-Over the years, they maintained a shared passion for data management, storytelling, and using technology to make a positive impact.
+Geoff and John grew up in neighboring small towns in Berkshire County, Massachusetts, influenced by the same teachers at their small high school—though seven years apart.
+Despite this connection, they never officially met until they miraculously wound up in the same training class to become intelligence officers immediately after 9/11.
+Bonded by a shared passion for data management, storytelling, and technology’s power to create positive change, they stayed connected over the years.

 An Epiphany in the Cloud

 While working for the Director of National Intelligence, Geoff faced the challenge of making Top Secret information accessible across 17 agencies—a task hampered by outdated methods.
-Initially skeptical about moving classified data to commercial cloud services, Geoff’s extensive research revealed that encrypted and distributed cloud computing was the safest way to protect and share priceless information.
-This epiphany reshaped his vision for personal data preservation—secure, accessible, and perpetual.
+Initially skeptical about moving classified data to commercial cloud services, Geoff’s extensive research revealed that encrypted cloud was actuallly the safest way to protect and share priceless information.
+This epiphany energized his vision for how the world could better enjoy their photos & videos.

 A Personal Turning Point

 Meanwhile, Geoff was inspiring his son, who has a lifelong medical condition, to explore flexible work-from-home options.
-One day, frustrated by the lack of meaningful opportunities, Geoff pointed to a shoebox of family photos his mother-in-law had sent.
-Turn that into a business! he exclaimed, realizing in that moment that he had just identified the problem millions of families face—how to capture, curate, and connect their personal stories in a lasting way.
+One day, frustrated by the lack of meaningful employment opportunities for people with disabilities, Geoff pointed to a shoebox of family photos his mother-in-law had sent.
+Turn that into a business! he exclaimed, realizing in that moment that he had just identified the problem that overwhelms millions of families—how to capture, curate, and connect their personal stories in a lasting way.

 On April 30, 2019, driven by this vision, Geoff registered the domain https://heirloom.cloud and teamed up with John.
 Together, they embarked on a mission to build a company dedicated to preserving memories—not just for their own families, but for everyone around the world.
-Heirloom launched in 2022 from South Carolina, on the day Geoff retired from active duty service.
+Heirloom launched from South Carolina in 2022, on the day Geoff retired from active duty service.

 A Legacy for Future Generations